 - When looking to visualize data in unique ways

 Implicit research methods produce unique data outputs that go beyond standard bar or column charts.
 There are several options for chart outputs when it comes to implicit data analysis, including association maps, motivational maps, and comparative profiles.
 All types of implicit data charts are highly intuitive and visual - making it easy to extract complex, meaningful, and notable metrics at a glance.

 Back to Table of Content

-In the meantime, get in touch below to learn more about this method and you might leverage it for your own research studies.
+Ready to jump into your own SIAT study?
+Get in touch below to learn more about this method and how you might leverage it for your own research needs.